ACC-Style/Strathmore/README.md

 * [Product Color and Branding](#product-color-and-branding)
 * [Shame File](#shame-file)

+## ACC Application Framework
+### Mobile First, BEM, Utility Class Styling
+This is a library of modular styles extending the popular framework of Zurb Foundation.
+This code base is used for both Cordova wrapped phone applications and desktop applications.
+It is responsive and the UI can be extended or reduced to match the needs of the project.
+**Things to note this library is built with Sass and to enjoy it's fullest power and flexibility it must be compiled.**

 ## Intent of the Upgrade
+### Re-factor of the Bristol framework.
 *   **Foundation 6.4.3**
 *   removal of redundant UI that is native in foundation.
     *   Nav